Capital Allocation Strategies for Healthcare Providers

 The least predictable, and therefore most dangerous, are flawed projections about the performance of the target between the announcement and the consummation of the transaction, which is influenced by these factors:

-• The inevitable regulatory obstacles that delay the consummation of a transaction, which reinforces the concerns of physicians, employees and patients;
+- The inevitable regulatory obstacles that delay the consummation of a transaction, which reinforces the concerns of physicians, employees and patients; and

 The target in a healthcare services M&A transaction ALWAYS loses market share between the announcement and consummation of a transaction, which means that M&A announcements always affect multiple health economy stakeholders.
 Physicians refer patients to other providers, and those providers have different reimbursement rates with payers and often have different purchasing relationships with medical device manufacturers and life sciences firms.
 As a result, every announced M&A transaction should spur every health economy stakeholder – especially employers - in the target’s market to consider the potential market share changes that will inevitably result.